MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-483-Requirements-States-Long-Term-Care-Facilities/subpart-B-Requirements-Long-Term-Care-Facilities/section-483.10.md

 (v) The right to see the care plan, including the right to sign after significant changes to the plan of care.

 (3) The facility shall inform the resident of the right to participate in his or her treatment and shall support the resident in this right.
-The planning process must -
+The planning process must—

 (i) Facilitate the inclusion of the resident and/or resident representative.